yabeda-rb/yabeda-prometheus/README.md

 end
 ```

+## Debugging metrics

+ - Time of already collected metrics rendering in response for Prometheus: `yabeda_prometheus_render_duration`.

+These are only enabled in debug mode.
+See [Yabeda debugging metrics](https://github.com/yabeda-rb/yabeda#debugging-metrics) on how to enable it  (e.g. by specifying `YABEDA_DEBUG=true` in your environment variables).

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.